-Management agreed with the finding that excess space exists in a number of facilities, agreed to the recommendations made, and stated that corrective actions to address the first two recommendations will be in place by March 2011.
-They conveyed that they will complete corrective action to address the third recommendation by June 2011.
-While management agreed to develop a more accurate process and additional metrics to better manage excess space, as well as continue to make excess property available to other federal agencies, management did not agree with the amount of excess space or the potential monetary impact reported.
-Specifically, they disagreed with the methodology used to calculate existing excess space, in addition to the data and cost factors used to value the excess space and calculate monetary impact.
+Management agreed with the finding that excess space exists in a number of facilities, agreed to the recommendations made, and stated that corrective action to address the first two recommendations will be in place by Quarter 2, FY 2011.
+Corrective action to address the third recommendation will be in place by Quarter 3, FY 2011.
+While management agreed to develop a more accurate process to better manage excess space, they did not agree with the amount of excess space or the potential monetary impact reported.
+Specifically, they disagreed with the methodology used to calculate existing excess space in addition to the data and cost factors used to value the excess space and calculate monetary impact.